Home » Kitchen » Baking Recipes + Tips » Brownie Sundae Recipe

 For Brownie

-• Microwave chocolate and butter in large microwaveable bowl on HIGH 2 min. or until butter is melted.
+• Microwave chocolate and butter in a large microwaveable bowl on HIGH 2 minutes or until butter is melted.

 • Stir in sugar.